MileHacker Logo

 Mountain Safety

 When hiking in highland regions like Theojun Mountain or Baiyun Mountain, wear appropriate footwear, carry sufficient water, and check weather conditions before departure.
-Some trails require good fitness.
+Some routes require good fitness.
 Always adhere to park safety guidelines and stay on marked paths.

 Cultural Immersion